 - Reminding the debt collectors of the varying governing bodies, officials and ombudsman whereby complaints can be submitted in regards to oppressive conduct, unwanted calls and written communications.

 - Explaining how any debts owed, methods and terms of repayment will only be discussed with and paid to the original creditor and NEVER to any debt collector of whom the debtor (or householder) has no binding contract with.

 - Adding a few other choice words of warning regarding the householder’s right to take legal proceedings against the debt collector should the contents of the ZAPPER letter be ignored.

 In most cases where somebody has used this letter they have never been troubled by the debt collector again.
 Those agents dumb enough to ignore the warnings given within the letter then leave themselves wide open to civil action.

-The document is supplied in plain text, Word and PDF formats.
+The document is supplied in Mac, Word and PDF formats.
 All you have to do is download the document, unzip it and open it.